starship/starship/docs/ja-JP/config/README.md

 ## Username

-The `username` module shows active user's username. 次の条件のいずれかが満たされると、モジュールが表示されます。
+The `username` module shows active user's username.
+The module will be shown if any of the following conditions are met:

-- カレントユーザーがroot
+- The current user is root
-- カレントユーザーが、ログインしているユーザーとは異なる
+- The current user isn't the same as the one that is logged in
-- ユーザーがSSHセッションとして接続されている
+- The user is currently connected as an SSH session
-- `show_always`変数がtrueに設定されている
+- The variable `show_always` is set to true

 ::: tip